markandre13/makehuman.js/README.md

 * Morph mesh
 * Pose skeleton and adjust mesh
 * Render a proxy mesh instead of the basemesh
+* Export the basemesh and rig as Collada for Blender
 * Nothing else... 😅

 ## Why?